ImSwordTooth/findwhatever/readme_en.md

 - chrome：https://chromewebstore.google.com/detail/find-whatever-regex-auto/pdpkckoiaiinjlhddhcoknjhdncepnbo
 - edge：https://microsoftedge.microsoft.com/addons/detail/find-whatever-regex-a/dfmiobmbhchkjnehfkgpoddfkhonafmk

+The biggest support for me is leaving ratings and reviews on the store page~, <small>and also the producthunt above ☺️</small>

 ## Others
 Automatically set the text language according to the language of your browser.
 Currently, only Chinese and English versions are available.
 If you need more languages, please leave a comment in the Chrome Store or leave an issue.